Ai-Thinker-Open/GPRS_C_SDK_DOC/c-sdk/function-api/sms.md

 #### Function

-获取短信储存信息
+Get message storage information

 #### Parameters

-* storageInfo：储存信息
+* storageInfo: storage information
-* storage：选择要查询的储存位置
+* storage: select the location of the storage to query

 #### Return

-* 是否成功查询
+* whether or not the query is successful

 ---